elvissteinjr/DesktopPlus/assets/readme.txt

 requiring approval through an UAC prompt.
 To do this, run "misc\CreateElevatedTask.bat".
 It can then be accessed in [Misc|Troubleshooting|Desktop+: Restart Elevated].
 If you move Desktop+' files, the scheduled task will break but the button remains.
 Re-run the batch file to fix this.
-If you do not see the 'Restart Elevated' option in settings, check that the PowerShell execution policy may not be set to allow the script to run.
+If you do not see the 'Restart Elevated' option in settings, the PowerShell execution policy may not be set to allow the script to run.
 See the Troubleshooting section below.

 Note that actions launching applications will run them with the same privileges as Desktop+, so be careful if you don't intend them to have administrator rights.